Gainers are hypercaloric supplements used by those who want to gain weight.

 If it makes the difference between eating enough calories or not, it's worth it.

-But in the long run, if you want to not only gain weight, but keep it, you're going to need to use food to get it.
+But in the long run, if you want to not only gain weight, but to maintain it, you will need to use food to achieve it.

-Either that, or you keep taking gainers forever.
+Either that, or you continue to take gainers forever.